LozFunk/scale-garage-24/README.md

 # Scale Garage 24

-Mini Garage is a Laravel-based web application for managing car models, images, comments, and users.
+Scale Garage 24 is a Laravel-based web application for managing car models, images, comments, and users.

 ## Features